-It took me about two seconds as a labor nurse to realize that when most babies are born, it looks nothing like it does in the movies.
-Rarely does someone’s bag of water break on the sidewalk, babies usually take a loooong time to come out, I’ve never heard a woman actually breathing in a “hee hee hoo” pattern, and most mamas look like they’ve been through war (but just so joyful) once that baby is on their chest.
+Let’s talk about the emotional signposts of labor – and what labor actually looks like in real life.
+It took me about 2 seconds as a labor nurse to realize that when most babies are born, it looks nothing like it does in the movies.
+Rarely does someone’s bag of water break on the sidewalk.
+Babies usually take a loooong time to come out.
+I’ve never heard a woman actually breathing in a “hee hee hoo” pattern.
+And lastly, most mamas look like they’ve been through war (but just so joyful) once that baby is on their chest.

 Basically, that FRIENDS episode, The One Where Rachel Has a Baby: Part 1 is just not true.

 Who is The Labor Mama and Why Am I Here?

 Hey friend!
 I’m Lo – also known around here and social media as The Labor Mama.
 I’ve spent my nursing career in labor, delivery, and postpartum, have birthed 3 of my own babies, have labored thousands of mamas at the bedside, have taught hundreds of students online, and have even delivered a few speedy little babies with my bare hands (oops).

 Here at TLM, I offer online birth classes to empower you the way everyone should be.
 The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, beautifully combined with my real experiences as a mama and a nurse.
 These are not your hospital birth classes (those won’t do it, I promise), and honestly, birth doesn’t follow a textbook or protocol anyway – you need to know so much more than that.